 Most marvellous of all were the great cow-horns.
 They were so long that if you blew into one at Easter the note didn't come out at the other end till Whitsuntide.

 Such was the prosperity of all the farmers in the Cantons of Vaud and Valais, that their men on Sundays played bowls with huge balls of the sweetest, hardest, yellowest butter that has ever been made.
-The fruit trees were as productive as the pastures; the grapes, for instance, being so large and juicy that faucets had to be inserted in each grape to draw off the juice, while the pears were so fine and heavy that their stems had to be severed by means of a double hand-saw when time came to pick them.
+The fruit trees were as productive as the pastures; the grapes, for instance, being so large and juicy that faucets had to be inserted in each grape to draw off the juice, while the pears were so fine and heavy - they grew a thousand times bigger than the pears we eat today.
+When one of them dropped from a tree it took three strong men to roll it along and down into the cellar, where it was tapped and the juice drawn off.
+The stalks of the pears who did not fall by themselves when time came to pick them, were sawed down from the tree by means of a double hand-saw.
+It took three men to load such a pear on to a heavy ox-cart and drive it to the saw-mill.
+There fine wood panels were cut out of the stalk.

-The Golden Age of the Alps did not last, for all the prosperity the people enjoyed filled their hearts with such inordinate pride that they made heaven angry.
-Their greed was punished by earthquakes, storms, and landslides, which ruined their finest pastures, and by sudden and unwelcome changes in the temperature.
-Dense fogs swept over the mountains, and there were long and heavy snow-falls which swathed the mountains in a permanent casing of ice and snow.
-The summer season became far briefer than in the past, and fields and pastures much less productive.
-Cattle and fruit therefore soon dwindled down to their present and quite small sizes, and there was no longer unlimited plenty in the land.
+At once he drove his herd down into the valley.
+There he and his men cleared away the forest and built the little village Gidisdorf.
+From there they watched how storms and landslides ruined the fine pastures, as did sudden and unwelcome changes in the temperature too.
+Dense fogs swept over the mountains, and there came long and heavy snow-falls which bathed the mountains in carpes of hard ice and snow.
+The summer season became much briefer than in the past, and fields and pastures were less productive.
+Cattle and fruit dwindled down to their present and quite small sizes, and there was no longer unlimited plenty in the land.